 Prompt injection attacks pose a critical threat to large language models (LLMs), enabling goal hijacking and data leakage.
 Prompt guard models, though effective in defense, suffer from over-defense—falsely flagging benign inputs as malicious due to trigger word bias.
 To address this issue, we introduce NotInject, an evaluation dataset that systematically measures over-defense across various prompt guard models.
 NotInject contains 339 benign samples enriched with trigger words common in prompt injection attacks, enabling fine-grained evaluation.
 Our results show that state-of-the-art models suffer from over-defense issues, with accuracy dropping close to random guessing levels (60%).
-To mitigate this, we propose InjecGuard, a novel prompt guard model that incorporates a new training strategy, Mitigating Over-defense for Free (MOF), which significantly reduces the bias on trigger words.
-InjecGuard demonstrates state-of-the-art performance on diverse benchmarks including NotInject, surpassing the existing best model by 30.8%, offering a robust and open-source solution for detecting prompt injection attacks.
+To mitigate this, we propose PIGuard, a novel prompt guard model that incorporates a new training strategy, Mitigating Over-defense for Free (MOF), which significantly reduces the bias on trigger words.
+PIGuard demonstrates state-of-the-art performance on diverse benchmarks including NotInject, surpassing the existing best model by 30.8%, offering a robust and open-source solution for detecting prompt injection attacks.

 Figure 1: Performance and efficiency comparison of existing prompt guardrail models.